JCOMAIA/gate-repl/readme.md

 ---

-## 4. The four experiments
+## 4. The experiments

-All four live in `bench/` and share the same evaluator, client, and ground-truth machinery.
+All live in `bench/` and share the same evaluator, client, and ground-truth machinery.
 Each is one runnable module.
+The first four (this section) establish the core result; §10 adds the predicate-coverage extension.

 | Module | Question it answers |
 | :--- | :--- |